The Sustainable Development Goals

 We make a contribution to sustainable cities through our client work to help improve the infrastructure of urban areas in developing nations, and locally by upgrading our offices in the UK.

 • A key element of transitioning to a more sustainable economy is dealing with old building stock, so we built sustainability criteria into the upgrade of our UK offices.
-In particular, our London offices at More London and Embankment Place have both achieved the ‘Outstanding’ rating under BREEAM, a leading environmental rating system for buildings, setting new standards when they were opened.
-We’ve applied many of the pioneering technologies and lessons learned from these projects to the upgrade of our regional offices.
+In particular, our London offices at More London and Embankment Place, and our Leeds office have all achieved the ‘Outstanding’ rating under BREEAM, the world’s foremost environmental rating system for buildings.
 (Target 11.6)

 14. Life below water